 An Introduction to Modern Germany and Berlin (3 credits)

-This course, taught by faculty member Roland Dollinger, is a core requirement.
-Students will be introduced to the history and culture of modern Germany with an emphasis on its capital, Berlin.
+This course, taught by faculty member Roland Dollinger, is a core requirement for all students.
+Students will be introduced to the history and culture of modern Germany with an emphasis on the 20th century.

 Students also select one of the following courses: